murphya14/GymBuddy/README.md

 This project was created using HTML, CSS, Python and javaScript.

 * __Gitpod:__
-This project was written on Cloud9 and gitpod.
+This project was written gitpod.
 <br>https://www.gitpod.io/

 * __JQuery:__